avi-2-avi/enron-corp-challenge/profiling/README.md

 The excution time is not relative to the amount of time it takes to upload all the documents with the concurrent requests.
 So, it takes some minutes for the container to handle all the requests sent.

+On the other side, there are some errors when retrieving the total documents.
+Sometimes more or less are retrieved.
+The reason is to be investigated in the optimization.

 </div>

 The average execution time of the program was 215.24 seconds or 3m 35.24s, with with approximately 512,994.6 documents succesfully uploaded.